ipfs-shipyard/gomobile-ipfs/INSTALL.md

     make help

+To make the Android docs, enter:

+    make docgen.android

 ## Build for iOS (macOS only)

 Open a new terminal to get the setup from the installers.
 To set the environment